w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 By *acquiring a new set of data*, but why?

-- It is not certain that public data well represent the problem we want to solve
+- It is not certain that public data well represents the problem we want to solve
 - We want to acquire specific data and thus generate specific expertise for the company (know-how)
-- We are forced to acquire data that due to their sensitive nature would not otherwise be available (privacy issues)
+- We are forced to acquire data that, due to their sensitive nature, would not otherwise be available (privacy issues)
 - The company we work for already has a data collection process that we can use

 # Public Datasets